Drug Residue Prevention

 - bring all use of MI antibiotics under the supervision of veterinarians.

-Changes FDA has recently made to availability of antibiotics in veterinary medicine accomplish these goals:
+Changes the FDA has recently made to the availability of antibiotics in veterinary medicine accomplish these goals:

 - all MI antibiotics for use in feed now require a Veterinary Feed Directive (VFD)